nasramin/login-script/README.md

 # login-script
 Script that will automatically sign you up for a class as soon as it is available.

-requires selenium package
+# installing selenium package

-# Windows installation:
+Windows:
 py -m pip selenium

+# patch notes

+version 0.1:
+  login function only available